Amran-Lab/QA-Project/README.md

 I have created a flask application and deployed it onto a virtual machine with jenkins, using Agile methodology.
 The application can connect to a gcp database and read write to it.
 If I was to have more time or do it again I would allow functionality to users to be able to log in with a password, for a layer of authentication and security.

+What Went Well
+4 tables excluding the user table with two pairs of relation​

+Good use of Jenkins, making it build on new GitHub version of the app​

+Good Time Management​

+Easy to use graphical interface

+What could be better

+A login feature​

+Selenium Testing​

+Add more games and movies for user to review​

+Write code in a way that is more easier to test